 The subject site fronts on Brooklyn Bridge Road, identified as a master plan roadway in the MPOT, which recommends 80 feet of ultimate right-of-way.
 In accordance with the MPOT, the applicant is proposing dedication of land to facilitate the ultimate right-of-way for Brooklyn Bridge Road.
-The right-of-way dedication provided with this application is sufficient for future transportation improvements, along the property's frontage.
+The right-of-way dedication provided with this PPS is sufficient for future transportation improvements, along the property's frontage.

 The PPS shows the extent of the ultimate right-of-way, along the property's frontage of Brooklyn Bridge Road, consistent with the master plan recommendation, with the dedication of 40 feet from centerline.
-Staff find this proposed dedication to be adequate.
+This proposed dedication is found to be adequate.